zAlweNy26/Java_Projects/README.md

    ### About it :
    Acronym Game is a java game that you must play with friends !
 You have to write a meaningful sentence before time runs out and then, you and your friends have to vote the best one.
 Each vote is secret and the writer of the sentence must be secret as well, so you can just vote which you like most !

+   ### How I want to improve it :
+   I want to adjust the countdown timer system.
+   I want to improve the graphics.
+   I want to make a working p2p multiplayer system.

 # Other

 If you find bugs, report them to me and I will try to solve them !
 I accept any kind of suggestions to improve my projects !
-If you want to talk with me, contact me on my [Discord Server !](https://discord.gg/cM3C8Qm)
+If you want and you can help me, or you just want to talk with me, contact me on my [Discord Server !](https://discord.gg/cM3C8Qm)